How to find a good dog walker

 All professional dog walkers should have third-party liability insurance.
 Their insurance policy will outline the number of dogs they can walk at any one time.
 Depending on the agreement you have with them, the insurance may also need to cover emergency veterinary fees.

 Dogs should be transported in vehicles that are regularly cleaned and disinfected, with good ventilation and temperature control.
-Your dog should be secure and comfortable by using a a correctly sized harness or travelling in a crate or container.
-Dogs should never be left unattended in a vehicle other than for short periods whilst collecting or dropping off.
+Your dog should be comfortably secured into the car either with a correctly-sized seatbelt harness or by travelling in a crate or container designed for the purpose.
+Dogs should never be left unattended in a vehicle other than for short periods while the dog walker is collecting dogs or dropping them off.

-National and local council regulations can vary significantly, you should check on your local council’s website to see if professional dog walkers are required to have a licence or follow codes of conduct.
+National and local council regulations can vary significantly.
+Check on your local council’s website to see if professional dog walkers are required to have a licence or follow codes of conduct.

 Ask for references or reviews of your dog walker so you can understand from their other clients the level of service they provide and if these meets the necessary standards.

 What should you discuss with your dog walker?

 Once you have decided on which dog walker to use, there are several things you should agree with them.
 We recommend that these our written down in a contract so both you and your dog walker can refer to them if needed.